CodeYourFuture/syllabus/docs/fundamentals/week-2/session.md

 In pairs, define some user stories for your own websites, to improve it.
 These should be:

 - a small change
+- that is achievable with the CYF Blocks seen in the course so far
 - but a complete feature
 - try for at least one feature that updates or changes the page when an action is taken

 :::

 :::note Exercise: Click!
 (25m)
 In the same pairs, try to implement one user story.
+While implementing, try to break down into steps where you can visually check that your code runs as expected.
 :::

 ## Ship It